-Any Shareholder who wishes to receive a paper copy of the Circular should contact the Company by telephone toll-free at 1-888-442-2224 or by email at info@solarisresources.com.
+Any Shareholder who wishes to receive a paper copy of the Meeting materials should contact the Company by telephone at +41 41-769-5000 or by email at info@solarisresources.com.

 Proxies are being solicited by management of the Company.
-Registered Shareholders who are unable to be present in person at the Meeting are requested to date, complete and sign the enclosed Proxy and return it in the addressed envelope provided for that purpose (or use the communication means provided in the Proxy).
+Registered Shareholders who are unable to be present online at the Meeting are requested to date, complete and sign the enclosed Proxy and return it in the addressed envelope provided for that purpose (or use the communication means provided in the Proxy).
 To be valid, the completed Proxy must be deposited with the Company's transfer agent, Computershare Investor Services Inc. (the "Transfer Agent") at the following address: Computershare Investor Services Inc., Proxy Department, 100 University Avenue, 8th Floor, Toronto, Ontario M5J 2Y1 not less than forty-eight (48) hours (excluding Saturdays, Sundays and holidays) before the time of the Meeting or any adjournment or postponement thereof.